 The History of the EPIC Museum Building

-The museum is located in the vaults of the CHQ building, constructed in 1820 and formally known as “Stack A.”
+The museum is located in the vaults of the CHQ building, constructed in 1820 and formerly known as “Stack A.”

 The building was used to store containers of tobacco, tea, wine, and spirits.

-At the time, the building had one of the largest single interior spaces in the city, measuring 8,000 square meters (over 86,000 square feet).
+At the time, it had one of the largest single interior spaces in the city, measuring 8,000 square meters (over 86,000 square feet).

 No wood was used in its construction.
 Instead, a cast-iron frame supported a slated roof.